-As reported in CDR Update Issue 99, CADTH posts all patient input submissions received on or after February 1, 2014 for which permission has been given by the submitter.
+CADTH posts all patient input submissions to the Common Drug Review received on or after February 1, 2014 for which permission has been given by the submitter.
 This includes patient input received from individual patients and caregivers as part of that pilot project.